 - They socialize them with other animals, including other cats

 - They use the foster care system too to help with accustoming them to other animals and children

 - They often try to work to help curb those aggressive behaviors

 Aggressive cats usually do not have a good fate for them, so if there was a problem with the behavior of a cat, the shelter works to help fix the damage associated with this.
 It’s a huge myth, but shelters care a lot more about the animals than you think they do.

 You may go in there, see an older cat, and you think that they may not like you because they’re old.
 That’s totally not true.
 Older cats often want to be adopted.
 They were living for a long time with owners, only to have to be given up due to circumstances.
 However, if an older pet comes into your life, one of the best things for you to do is to give it love.

-Those that have older pets can tell you to simply look at the face of them.
-They may have a face that’s a little bit broken, that they want to leave and be loved.
-Older animals, just because of their age, doesn’t mean that they won’t love you.
+Those that have older pets can tell you to simply look at their face of them.
+They may have a face that’s a little bit broken, and they want to leave and be loved.
+Older animals, just because of their age, don’t mean that they won’t love you.
 That’s simply not the case.

 While yes, younger ones tend to be adopted, adopting an older one can be a great adventure too, since you’ll be giving them a second chance at life.
 You can also help bring forth a bond with the new pet by simply doing the following:

 - Playing with them while you’re at the shelter